wp-cli/handbook/docs/installing/index.md

 If you have installed WP-CLI using the recommended Phar method, you can update it at any time by running `wp cli update`.
 If you installed WP-CLI using the Git or Composer-based installations, see the specific instructions for updating associated with each method below.

-You will be prompted to confirm that you wish to update with a message similar to the following:
+When you run `wp cli update`, you'll be prompted to confirm that you wish to update with a message similar to the following:

 ```
 You have version 0.21.1.
 Would you like to update to 0.23.1? [y/n]